 Since joining IBM in 1998, I have worked on a number of projects, including:

-- I am currently helping to bring the Swift programming language to the server as part of the Swift@IBM technical team and the Swift.org community.
+- I helped bring the Swift programming language to Linux as part of the Swift@IBM technical team and the Swift.org community.

 - I was a member of the Metronome Project, which developed the real-time garbage collection technology that became the basis for IBM's WebSphere Real Time product.